ielab/inst_eval/README.md

 We thanks Moffat and Bailey for providing an initial implementation of INST from which this code was developed.

-If you do use our inst_eval implementation then please include a citiation to our paper:
+If you do use our inst_eval implementation then please include citiations to both the Moffat et al. paper and to our paper:

 B. Koopman and G. Zuccon. *A test collection for mathcing patient trials*.
 In Proceedings of the 39th annual international ACM SIGIR conference on research and development in information retrieval, Pisa, July 2016.